 - 1. In the Monitoring > Firewalls menu, double click on a connected firewall. - 2.
-In the IPSec VPN tab, select the By file option. - 3.
+In the IPsec VPN tab, select the By file option. - 3.
 Click on Import a new certificate.
-The link will take you to the Configuration > Certificates menu. - Scroll over the name of the firewall in the Firewall column and click on the information regarding the Certificates menu, refer to Managing certificates and certification authorities.
+The link will take you to the Configuration > Certificates menu. - Scroll over the name of the firewall in the Firewall column and click on the icon.
+For further information regarding the Certificates menu, refer to Managing certificates and certification authorities.

-1. In the Monitoring > Firewalls menu, scroll over the name of a connected firewall and click on the ricon.
+1. In the Monitoring > Firewalls menu, scroll over the name of a connected firewall and click on the icon.